 👉 Which certificates have already been awarded?

-If such tasks have to be done manually, additional administrative overhead quickly arises.
+If such tasks have to be done manually, additional administrative effort quickly arises.

-Modern learning platforms help to simplify many of these processes:
+Modern learning platforms help simplify many of these processes:

 Managing participants